edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 ## Clean Code

 In software engineering, **_clean code_** refers to writing code that is easy to understand, simple to maintain, and free of unnecessary complexity.
-Coined and popularized by Robert C. (Uncle Bob) Martin in his book
+Coined and popularised by Robert C. (Uncle Bob) Martin in his book
-[Clean Code: A Handbook of Agile Software Craftsmanship](https://eu.alma.exlibrisgroup.com/leganto/public/44NAP_INST/citation/6676837810002111?auth=SAML), clean code principles emphasize readability, clarity, and the importance of writing code that is not just functional but also intuitive for other developers (and your future self) to read and work with.
+[Clean Code: A Handbook of Agile Software Craftsmanship](https://eu.alma.exlibrisgroup.com/leganto/public/44NAP_INST/citation/6676837810002111?auth=SAML), clean code principles emphasise readability, clarity, and the importance of writing code that is not just functional but also intuitive for other developers (and your future self) to read and work with.
 Martin argues that the true test of clean code is whether someone else can easily read, understand, and modify it.